 - Communication needs

 - Eating disorders

 Payment for Services

-We accept adults and children currently on MA or individuals able to privately pay.
-Please call the number listed below to discuss additional insurance coverage.
+We accept adults and children currently on Medical Assistance (MA) or individuals able to privately pay.
+We are also able to accept the following insurance providers:

 Location Information, Referrals, and Intake

 Equine Assisted Psychotherapy and Learning is provided at RSI’s Westbrook farm located near Brookston, MN.
 The Westbrook program sits on 160-acres along the St. Louis River.

 RSI provides a prompt and thorough intake process.
 Self-referrals and support team-referrals are welcome.
 Please contact Roni Horak directly at 218.740.7615 or by email at firstname.lastname@example.org.